Frequently Asked Questions

 Maricopa will rely on directives from state & local health officials for guidance and rely on Maricopa Risk Management recommendations for adopting changes to college level plans.

 - Public health regulations, like social distancing, being followed (e.g. government, CDC, etc)

-- College response: Maricopa has declared updated recommendations to masks are optional or strongly encouraged and revised social distancing to 3ft.
+- College response: Maricopa has declared the wearing of masks is encouraged and revised social distancing to 3ft.
 Signage posted around campus to support these changes.